OmaRowe/python3_with_pleasure/README.md

-# We made it!
+*#We made it!

 *Update (Jan 2020)*.
 Python 2 is now officially retired.
 Thanks to everyone for making this hard transition to better code happen!

-# Migrating to Python 3 with pleasure
+!
+Migrating to Python 3 with pleasure
-## A short guide on features of Python 3 for data scientists
+*# A short guide on features of Python 3 for data scientists

 Python became a mainstream language for machine learning and other scientific fields that heavily operate with data;